 Your kitty will like to spend longer outside during the summer and that means that they are more likely to be exposed to fleas and ticks.
 Once your cat gets an infestation of a parasite, it can be a lot of work for you and bother for your cat to eradicate them.
 Also, having parasites living on you is no fun.
 Your cat will be very agitated and could get secondary skin infections around a parasite bite.
 Heartworm is a disease that is caused by parasites and which causes severe inflammation of the lungs and heart.

 Have a chat with your vet about the best ways to prevent parasites in cats.
 They will be able to recommend a suitable product for your cat based on their age and health status.
 Make sure that you follow the instructions that come with the product very carefully.
+For more options, check out our detailed review of the best flea treatment for cats.

 Protect Your Cat From Stinging Insects